SaltysKing/XernSS/readme.md

 ## Hopes

-> We hope to get contributions and want addons to margins ways to make it so variables per example margin:xxxpx; where the xxx can be replaced in the style tag and function.
+> We hope to get contributions and want addons to to make it so variables per example margin:xxxpx; where the xxx can be replaced in the style tag and function.

 ## Haves